 If you really don’t want to call, text.
 Find something online the person would find funny, interesting or valuable and text a link, saying something like “I saw this online and it reminded me of you,” or “I thought you’d find this interesting.”

-Schedule an in-person meet with those in your SOI with the largest networks.
-Invite a different one each week or once a month for coffee, lunch or cocktails after work.
+Schedule an in-person meeting with those in your SOI with the largest networks.
+Invite a different one each week or once a month for coffee, lunch, or cocktails after work.